What is Livestream Shopping

 First streams

 Our e-commerce app developers built a prototype within a month and tested it with several small showroom owners.
-At that stage, the maximum number of unique users who visited the streams was 40.
-While the number of concurrent viewers reached 25.
+At that stage, the maximum number of unique users who visited the streams was 40, at the same time, the number of concurrent viewers reached 25.

 Nothing is perfect from the very beginning.
 Our first streams didn’t go flawlessly either: the number of viewers was recorded incorrectly.
 We were using the Socket.IO library and adding up every real-time user into a variable.
-To put it simply, we were logging the action ‘user has connected to the stream’ and increasing the number in the variable, but not always accurately decreasing upon a disconnect.
+Simply put, we were logging the action ‘user has connected to the stream’ and increasing the number in the variable, but not always accurately decreasing upon a disconnect.

 Comments posted by viewers during a stream jumped across the streamer’s screen and distracted him/her.
 We easily solved the problem by sorting the comments by date.

 The killer feature also became a headache — we had to integrate each online shop card manually.
-It’s not simple to build a universal code that could automate that process, because each shop has a different engine and site structure.
+Building a universal code that could automate that process is not simple because each shop has a different engine and site structure.

 The test streams showed that people were keen on the solution, so we moved on to developing a pilot version of the app.

-As you remember, at first we didn’t outline an accurate scope of work and set up planning (set up Jira into the project recently though 🙂), because we had agreed just on a prototype.
+As you remember, at first we didn’t outline an accurate scope of work and set up planning (we recently set up Jira into the project, though 🙂) because we had agreed just on a prototype.

 It was a challenge for us.
-We faced various bugs — some of them were easily fixed, some are still waiting in Jira.
+We faced various bugs — some were easily fixed, and some are still waiting in Jira.
 The basis of the app is streaming.
-When we tested the app, on an Android device everything was alright — fvl-videos played well.
-Live-stream-shopping app development problems started with testing on iOS because it doesn’t support Flash video file formats.
-We fixed this bug by changing the video format to hls.
+When we tested the app on an Android device everything was all right — FVL videos played well.
+Livestream shopping app development problems started with testing on iOS because it doesn’t support Flash video file formats.
+We fixed this bug by changing the video format to HLS.

 First ‘big’ streams

 Here the streams went without a hitch: they didn’t crash, and the quality remained high.
-On the Mascotte stream, the number of unique viewers reached 500 (opposed to 40 on the prototype stage) and the number of concurrent viewers was 39.
-We also tested the killer feature: users were adding items to the cart right on the stream, and were redirected to an already compiled cart on the Mascotte website.
+On the Mascotte stream, the number of unique viewers reached 500 (as opposed to 40 on the prototype stage) and the number of concurrent viewers was 39.
+We also tested the killer feature: users added items to the cart right on the stream and were redirected to an already compiled cart on the Mascotte website.
 During the stream, there were 83 click-throughs.

 There are still some difficulties to get prepared for each stream.
 Streams repeat, and the developer has to add new products each time.
-We already fixed it: began to store arrays in associative objects and bind products to a specific streamer.
+We already fixed this: we began to store arrays in associative objects and bind products to a specific streamer.

 Here’s what we’ve got to improve:

-1. Make it possible to automatically record streams.
-At the start of the project, we tested it manually (start a stream → record a video → save it to Google Drive), and now are looking for an automated solution.
+- Make it possible to automatically record streams.
+At the start of the project, we tested it manually (start a stream → record a video → save it to Google Drive).
+And now, we are looking for an automated solution.
 So far we’ve found a special library for streaming — node-media-server.
 With it, we can save streams in mp4.
 However, the documentation doesn’t say anything about saving files to storage.

-2. There is an open-ending question: what if a million users connect to a stream?
+- There is an open-ended question: what if a million users connect to a stream?
 The cool thing is that we used node.js, which will help to keep up the load.

 The results: MVP and regular users

 The pilot version of the e-commerce app proved that the idea has traction.
-We moved on to MVP development — now we’re planning to automate all the manual processes.
-This way online shops will have everything to start several streams at the same time and easily upload items through the admin panel.
+We moved on to MVP development — now, we’re planning to automate all the manual processes.
+This way online shops will have everything they need to start several streams at the same time and easily upload items through the admin panel.

 For now, you cannot download the app from app stores — that’s why there are no proper metrics on performance.
 But for the pilot, having 500+ unique users on test streams is already a success.
 The client is looking for new partners, and we are estimating the features that users requested after the test streams.
 At the same time, the project has already acquired regular users who want to continue cooperating: a jewelry brand and a clothing brand.